 Result: A researcher must be included in all the workspace ADs to access a protected workspace

 Step 1: PI at one institution creates a project-specific authorization Domain for one consent group.
 Collaborators in both institutions are added to the Authorization Domain for the data they are consented to use.

 Step 2: Collaborating institution creates a second Authorization Domain

 Result: Collaborators can access only the workspaces with data they are consented to use, regardless of what institution created the workspace or what institution they are at.

 Traditional approach to data security

-Enter Authorization Domains, which are like a badge you wear that gives you access to workspaces with the same badge.
-When you clone a workspace, that badge stays with the new copy.
-You no longer need to worry about accidentally sharing sensitive data because if you try to share the cloned workspace with a user who doesn’t have the right badge, that researcher won’t be able to enter.
+If an Authorization Domain that includes only those consented to use the primary data is assigned to the original workspace with the primary data, you don't need to worry about accidentally sharing sensitive data.
+If anyone tries to share the cloned workspace with a user who doesn’t have the right badge, they won’t be able to enter.

 (steps 1 and 2 shown above)

 Step 1: Set up a group (i.e. give users their badges)